jadupl2/jadupl2.github.io/_posts/2021-06-27-sadm-sysmon-https.md

 <a id="http_https"></a>
 ### Verify Web site responsiveness

-With the System Monitor you can verify if a web site is responsive or not to an 'http' or a 'https' request.
+- With the System Monitor you can verify if a web site is responsive or not to an 'http' or a 'https' request.
 To monitor if a web site is reponsive to a 'http' or 'https' request, you must insert a line in SysMon configuration file ($SADMIN/cfg/`hostname-s`.smon) like the one below.
 The line MUST begin with the string "http_" or "https_".
 The System monitor is using the "curl http(s):sitename -I" to check the site responsiveness.
+- As always column two represent the result of the test, so we will have a '0' if we can connect to the web site and a '1' if we can't.
 {: .text-justify}

-- Test web site responsiveness (0=OK 1=NoResponse)

 In the example below, the web site "http://coco.coco" didn't respond (1 in column 2) and the one web site did respond to request.
 When a web site don't respond to the request, then an alert is